-- Firearms are not allowed on school property. - BCS is a peanut-free campus.
+- Guns and knives are not allowed on school property. - BCS is a peanut-free campus.
 Students are not permitted to bring foods containing peanuts to school. - Students are not allowed to chew gum during school hours. - Teachers may require any item that becomes distracting or is a source of conflict to be left at home.